AF-algebras and topology of mapping tori

 \section{Abstract}

-A covariant functor from fibrations over the circle to a family of $AF$-algebras is constructed; the functor takes continuous maps between such fibrations to stable homomorphisms of the $AF$-algebras.
+A covariant functor from the category of mapping tori to a category of $AF$-algebras is constructed; the functor takes continuous maps between such manifolds to stable homomorphisms between the corresponding $AF$-algebras.
 We use this functor to develop an obstruction theory for the torus bundles of dimension $2, 3$ and $4$.